 Fit an end cap to your final section, prior to locating it into your trench.
-The end cap should always feature at highest point of your channel drain.
+The end cap should always feature at highest point.

-The locating grooves on each section should be sealed with silicone sealant to improve water resistance and increase durability.
+The locating grooves on each section should be sealed with silicone sealant to improve leak resistance and increase durability.

-Using either an additional end cap or the preformed channel bottom moulding, attach the section to your desired 110mm underground drainage pipe, allowing collected water to disperse.
+Using either an additional end cap or the preformed channel drainage bottom moulding, attach the section to your desired 110mm underground drainage, allowing collected liquids to disperse.

 When your sections are in place – but prior to pouring concrete – protect the grated sections with a heavy duty exterior masking tape.
 Ensure you mask completely, as the grate is often (but not always) designed to be removed.
 Make sure you use a tape that’s designed to stay in place for at least the amount of time it will take for your concrete to set.

-Pour your concrete to create a 2mm height difference above the grate section of your channel drainage components.
+Pour your concrete to create a 2mm height difference above the grate section of your components.

 Our 11-step guide is fairly comprehensive and will cover what’s required, whether you’re fitting plastic channel drainage or composite channel drainage.
-However, there are some crucial dos and don’t that you need to make sure you observe.
+However, there are some crucial channel drainage do’s and dont’s that you need to make sure you observe.

-- DO: Start at the point where your channel drain sections will meet the drainage pipe or soakaway.
+DO: Start at the point where your channel drain sections will meet the drainage run or soakaway.
 This is likely to be a fixed point – so, if you start elsewhere, even a slight miscalculation or variation in the ground can lead to major adjustments being required.

-- DO: Ensure you’ve got a connection to a suitable water drain or soakaway, without adequate drainage you could cause a build-up of water elsewhere on your property.
+DO: Ensure you’ve got a connection to a suitable drain or soakaway, without adequate drainage you could cause a build-up of surface water elsewhere on your property.

-- DON’T: Connect your domestic channel drain to foul drains without first gaining written permission from your local authority or council planning department.
+DON’T: Installing drainage channel to foul drains without first gaining written permission from your local authority or council planning department.

-- DON’T: Exceed the weight tolerance for your channel drainage sections.
-Broken grates can cause injury or damage to property, and will often damage the full section, included the fixed moulded body, meaning it then needs to be entirely replaced.
+DON’T: Exceed the weight tolerance for your channel drainage system.
+A broken drain grate can cause injury or damage to property, and will often damage the full section, included the fixed moulded body, meaning it then needs to be entirely replaced.

 Choosing the right products

-Even following our guide perfectly, your job and results can still come up short if you don’t select the right products for your channel drain installation.
+Even following our how to install channel drainage guide perfectly, your job and results can still come up short if you don’t select the right products for your channel drain installation.

 Quality materials should be guaranteed against breakage before, during and after installation.
-Also, look for channel drainage components that are compliant with BS-EN1433 standards and ideally meet a load classification of at D400 kN – as well as carrying the mark of conformity and the British Kitemark Certification Mark.
+Also, look for components that are compliant with BS-EN1433 standards as well as carrying the mark of conformity and the British Kitemark Certification Mark.